Complexity of $C_k$-coloring in hereditary classes of graphs: Hardness results

-Note that in any $C_{2s+1}$-coloring of $R_v$, each output vertex must be mapped to the same vertex of $C_{2s+1}$.
+Since any homomorphism from $C_{2s+1}$ to itself must be an isomorphism, it follows from the definition of homomorphism that in any $C_{2s+1}$-coloring of $R^d$, each output vertex must be mapped to the same vertex of $C_{2s+1}$.
 Therefore, the obtained graph is $C_{2s+1}$-colorable if and only if the original one is.
 Moreover, the number of vertices of degree greater than 3 in the new graph is one less than that in $G$.
 Therefore, by repeating this procedure exhaustively, we finally obtain a subcubic graph, which is an equivalent instance of \col{C_{2s+1}}. \end{proof}